Trigger one flow based on the execution of another flow.

 Time Window & SLA

-DURATION_WINDOW: this is the default type.
+• DURATION_WINDOW: This is the default type.
 It uses a start time (windowAdvance) and end time (window) that are moving forward to the next interval whenever the evaluation time reaches the end time, based on the defined duration window.

-For example, with a 1-day window (the default option: window: PT1D), the SLA conditions are always evaluated during 24h starting at midnight (i.e. at time 00:00:00) each day.
+For example, with a 1-day window (window: PT1D, the default), SLA conditions are evaluated over a 24-hour period starting at midnight each day.
 If you set windowAdvance: PT6H, the window will start at 6 AM each day.
-If you set windowAdvance: PT6H and you also override the window property to PT6H, the window will start at 6 AM and last for 6 hours — as a result, Kestra will check the SLA conditions during the following time periods: 06:00 to 12:00, 12:00 to 18:00, 18:00 to 00:00, and 00:00 to 06:00, and so on.
+If you set windowAdvance: PT6H and you also override window: PT6H, the window will start at 6 AM and last for 6 hours — as a result, Kestra will check the SLA conditions during the following time periods: 06:00 to 12:00, 12:00 to 18:00, 18:00 to 00:00, and 00:00 to 06:00, and so on.

-SLIDING_WINDOW: this option also evaluates SLA conditions over a fixed time window, but it always goes backward from the current time.
+• SLIDING_WINDOW: This option also evaluates SLA conditions over a fixed time window, but it always goes backward from the current time.
 For example, a sliding window of 1 hour (window: PT1H) will evaluate executions for the past hour (so between now and one hour before now).
 It uses a default window of 1 day.

 yaml